-Note 2: Take at least one photo upstream and one downstream at each end of every polygon.
+NOTE: Take a number of photos upstream and downstream at each end of every polygon.
 This applies even to situations where the polygon is at one end of an inventoried reach and one of the photos is taken into a non-inventoried area, as well as situations in which another polygon is adjacent to the one being inventoried.